alexcrea/jacn-sdk/USAGE.md

 Only registered action can be user by Neuro and by force action.

+### About Option Map Action
+Option map action allow to select one of the provided option easily.
+For example it is used in the listener example to select a position to play on

 ### About forced Actions

 Forced action is a way to force neuro to choose one of the provided actions.